Long after the rest of his family went to bed, 15-year-old Alāmea Hoppe-Cruz’s mind was racing.

 2020 has been a year of change for the 16-year-old.
 On top of all the disruptions from the pandemic, her parents are going through a divorce.

 But Ng has surprised herself by her own resilience.
 At the start of the pandemic her mental health took a hit and she felt anxious and alone, but she’s been able to bounce back by spending time in nature, walking her neighbor’s dogs and even participating in a Shakespeare play over Zoom.

 “There’s been more flexibility and more unconventional opportunities that otherwise I might not have been able to take advantage of,” she said.

 Connor Arakaki has been able to take a breather after years of relentless academic pressure.

-“There is such a new set of continuously higher standards as the years go by and I think that parents, adults and teachers sometimes don’t realize how much pressure those expectations place on teenagers now,” the Iolani High School senior said.
+“There is such a new set of continuously higher standards as the years go by and I think that parents, adults and teachers sometimes don’t realize how much pressure those expectations place on teenagers now,” the Iolani High School junior said.

 The end of last year was really rough for Arakaki, who lives in Ewa Beach.
 When her classes went online she developed “toxic” expectations for herself.

 “I remember feeling so much stress because I thought that colleges will look at me differently if I wasn’t utilizing all of this free time wisely,” she said.